-- Instructions given to tugs should be clear, concise and unambiguous; - The name of the tug to which the order applies should be called first followed by the command; - Tug masters should repeat all orders to ensure that they have been understood; - To avoid confusion, pilots will ask for tug power and directional requirements as follows: - o The power required will be indicated as force in tonnes; and - The direction of pull will be indicated as in the diagram below.
+- Instructions given to tugs should be clear, concise and unambiguous; - The name of the tug to which the order applies should be called first followed by the command; - Tug masters should repeat all orders to ensure that they have been understood; - To avoid confusion, pilots will ask for tug power and directional requirements as follows: - Minimum this term is commonly used between pilots and tug masters, understood to refer to the minimum force a tug can apply with two engines.
+Less than minimum, i.e. using one engine, may be requested using clear, concise terms.
+However, pilots and tug master's should be aware this may reduce the manoeuvrability of the tug and vessel. - The power required will be indicated as force in tonnes; and - The direction of pull will be indicated as in the diagram below.